txinparta/wordpresspj/README.md

 # WordPress clean instalation through Composer
-Plugins and themes are located outside the wp folder, so we can manage separately on one hand themes and plugins and on the other wordpress itself.
+Plugins and themes are located outside the wp folder, so we can manage them separately: on one hand themes and plugins and on the other wordpress itself.

 **Structure**
 - public/
-  - wp-content/
+  - wp-content/ &emsp;&emsp;&nbsp;&nbsp;It contains plugins and themes
-  - wp/         <-- Our subdirectory install location for WordPress
+  - wp/	&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Our subdirectory install location for WordPress
-  - .htaccess   <-- If necessary
+  - .htaccess &emsp;&emsp;&emsp;&emsp;If necessary
   - index.php
   - wp-config.php